apparentorder/reweb/README.md

 #### Application Server

 This is simply the web application, as it would have been deployed per usual.
+Most software images come with some web server built-in, e.g. Apache or nginx, and/or they provide their own HTTP server which would serve traffic directly to the public in a VM or container deployment. re:Web acts as a proxy to this HTTP server.

 # Setup